Project name

 Phase 2 – Feedback on concept designs

-• online engagement through Have Your Say, including opportunity to ask question
+• online engagement through Have Your Say, including opportunity to ask questions

 • as a result on COVID stage 4 restriction, face-to-face engagement sessions could not be held